CrossEye/TW5-WizardNav/README.md

 `plugins` folder and restart the server.

-For other installatiion, open https://crosseye.github.io/TW5-WizardNav/, drag the plugin link to your wiki, and choose "Install"
+For other installatiion, open https://crosseye.github.io/TW5-WizardNav/, drag the plugin link to your wiki, and choose "Install".

 To-do
 -----